SW Glove Supply Intelligence

 How Pressure Reaches Glove Users

 Glove supply depends on more than finished goods inventory.
-Pressure can begin upstream and move through raw materials, production, freight, and distribution before affecting end users.
+Pressure can begin upstream and move through raw materials, production, ocean freight, inland transportation, and distribution before affecting end users.

 Glove Manufacturing